Phantasmal poison frog: Diet

 The phantasmal poison frog's diet is based on the consumption of insects.
 In their habitat in the Andes mountains, their diet consists of insects includes ants, termites, and beetles.

 Status

 The phantasmal poison frog is listed as "vulnerable" by the IUCN.
 This is because of its limited range, estimated to be less than 5000 km2 and the apparent decline in numbers of this species.
-Epibatidine is a toxin of pharmacological interest due to its medicinal value as a painkiller and opioid blockerIt has been studied to be over two-hundred times as powerful as morphine.
+Epibatidine is a toxin of pharmacological interest due to its medicinal value as a painkiller and opioid blocker.
+It has been studied to be over two-hundred times as powerful as morphine.
 The IUCN has noted that over-harvesting of the frog for medicinal research could pose a risk for the species.